What is an llms.txt File? The Complete Brand Guide (With Generator)

 Why Brands Need an llms.txt File

-Unlike a full content strategy overhaul, creating an llms.txt takes one to two hours.
-Once it exists and is served at your domain root, it benefits every AI engine that supports the format simultaneously — with no ongoing maintenance cost beyond keeping facts current.
+And unlike a full content strategy overhaul, this takes one to two hours.
+Once it is live at your domain root, it works across every AI engine that supports the format simultaneously — with no ongoing cost beyond keeping the facts current.

 What to Include in Your llms.txt

-The format is plain text, structured with Markdown-style headings.
-Here is the full template with required and optional sections.
+The format is plain text with Markdown-style headings.
+Here is the full template — required sections first, then the optional ones that tend to move the needle on citation accuracy.

 Required sections: